Das U-Boot: Data storage and boot sources

-U-Boot boots an operating system by reading the kernel and any other required data (e.g. device tree or ramdisk image) into memory, and then executing the kernel with the appropriate arguments.
+U-Boot boots an operating system by reading the kernel and any other required data (e.g. device tree, ramdisk image or boot image) into memory, and then executing the kernel with the appropriate arguments.

 U-Boot's commands are actually generalized commands which can be used to read or write any arbitrary data.
 Using these commands, data can be read from or written to any storage system that U-Boot supports, which include:

 (Note: These are boot sources from which U-Boot is capable of loading data (e.g. a kernel or ramdisk image) into memory.
 U-Boot itself must be booted by the platform, and that must be done from a device that the platform's ROM is capable of booting from, which naturally depends on the platform.)